TobiasPSP/doneland_sources/Components/Switch/Relais/Wireless/README.md

 > [!TIP]
-> Each vendor uses their own **incompatible** cloud services.
-Whichever vendor you may choose: stick to it (i.e. *Tuya*, *EweLink*).
+> Each vendor uses own *cloud services* that are **incompatible** and work only with devices authorized by the vendor.
+So whichever vendor you may choose: stick to it (i.e. *Tuya*, *EweLink*).
 You cannot mix *WiFi*-device from different vendors (unless you want to use a number of different smartphone apps to control them all).